Convergence Analysis of a Relative-type Inexact Preconditioned Proximal ALM for Convex Nonlinear Programming

 \subsection{Global ergodic convergence rate}

-In this section, we present a novel analysis of the global \emph{ergodic} convergence rate of the proposed ripALM.
-Specifically, we establish ergodic convergence rates with respect to two fundamental measures of optimality in convex constrained optimization: (1) the violation of the primal feasibility constraints, and (2) the residual gap in the primal objective function value.
+In this subsection, we present a novel analysis of the global \emph{ergodic} convergence rate of the proposed rip$^2$ALM, \textit{without} assuming the error bound condition in Assumption \ref{asp:error-bound-Li-gen}.
+Specifically, we establish ergodic convergence rates with respect to two fundamental measures of optimality in convex constrained optimization: (1) the violation of the primal feasibility constraints, and (2) the residual error in the primal objective function value.
 Such ergodic rate estimates are commonly used for evaluating the efficiency of ALM-type methods (see, e.g., \cite{qclh2025convergence,xu2021iteration}).
-We provide rigorous characterizations of the averaged behavior of ripALM across its iterates and, when combined with the convergence results established in previous sections, offer a more complete picture of the algorithm's overall performance.
+We provide rigorous characterizations of the averaged behavior of rip$^2$ALM across its iterates and, when combined with the convergence results established in previous sections, offer a more complete picture of the algorithm's overall performance.